Baked tofu & kale chip Buddha bowls with tahini dressing

 Line 2 baking sheets with parchment paper.
 Lay the kale chips evenly across the sheets, taking care that they don’t overlap.
 (You don’t want them to steam instead of bake.)

 Bake the chips for 15 minutes and remove from oven.
 Check for doneness.
 You want them to be crisp, not burnt.

 If they are not quite done, flip the chips, and return them to the oven, putting the baking sheets on opposite racks for even roasting.
 Return them to the oven to bake for another five minutes or less, keeping a careful eye on them to make sure they don’t burn.
 When the chips are crisp, remove them from the oven and serve.

 In a small bowl, combine tahini, 2 Tablespoons water, one teaspoon of lemon juice, and a pinch of salt with a fork until completely combined and creamy.
 If it's too thick, slowly add the additional Tablespoon of water until you've reached a creamy but pourable consistency.
 Taste and add additional teaspoon of lemon juice, if preferred.

 In serving bowls, include a scoop of brown rice or barley, 2 slices of tofu, a handful of kale chips, a scoop of grated carrot, and a few slices of avocado.
 Top with tahini dressing and any of the optional toppings you prefer.

-* For this recipe, I use the large vacuum-packed tofu from Wildwood or Trader Joe’s that doesn’t need to be pressed, but you could certainly use a water-packaged extra firm tofu instead, press it first, cut it into six slices instead of 10, bake it in a smaller dish, and adjust the amount of liquid accordingly.
+* For this recipe, I use the large vacuum-packed tofu from Wildwood or Trader Joe’s that doesn’t need to be pressed.
+But you could certainly use a water-packaged extra firm tofu instead, press it first, cut it into six slices instead of 10, bake it in a smaller dish, and adjust the amount of liquid accordingly.
 Here's more information on how to press tofu.